SchweizerischeBundesbahnen/scion-workbench/resources/site/how-to/workbench-application-platform/how-to-navigate-to-a-view.md

     ```

     > Default behavior if using [wbRouterLink]:\
-    If in the context of a view and CTRL key is pressed, by default, the view is opened in a new view tab (or activated if present).
+    If in the context of a view and CTRL or META (Mac: ⌘, Windows: ⊞) key is pressed, by default, the view is opened in a new view tab (or activated if present).
 If CTRL key is not pressed, by default, the content of the current view is replaced.

 - **Navigate in the component**